SnareNet: Flexible Repair Layers for Neural Networks with Hard Constraints: Constrained Neural Networks

-\paragraph{Trainable Layers for Feasibility.} On the other hand, the end-to-end approach activates the repair layer during both training and inference, allowing gradients of model weights $\theta$ to flow through the repair operation.
+\paragraph{Trainable Layers for Feasibility.} On the other hand, the end-to-end approach activates the repair layer during both training and inference, allowing gradients of model parameters $\theta$ to flow through the repair operation.
 The baseline model $\mcal{M}_{\theta}$ can therefore adapt to the repair operation.
-To enable gradient-based optimization of the model parameters $\theta$ via backpropagation, the repair layer must use only operations that are differentiable almost everywhere.
-State-of-the-art trainable repair layers typically employ a fixed number of iterative updates derived from classical optimization algorithms, such as {\dc} \cite{donti2021dc3} and {\pinet} \cite{grontas2025pinet}. {\dc} predicts an initial solution using a soft penalty formulation and moves it toward the feasible region via equality completion and gradient descent on the distance to feasibility. {\pinet} decomposes an affine feasible set as the intersection of two higher-dimensional convex sets and applies Douglas-Rachford algorithm to find a feasible solution, in which the computational efficiency is improved by restricting the framework to linear and box constraints.
-While these iterative approaches improve constraint satisfaction on test instances compared to the baseline model $\mcal{M}_{\theta}$, backpropagating through these iterations requires intensive GPU memory.
-In contrast, {\hardnet} \cite{min2024hardnet} uses a closed-form repair layer that guarantees exact feasibility up to machine precision and enables efficient backpropagation.
-However, {\hardnet} is limited to linear constraints and often produces suboptimal solutions.
+To enable backpropagation, the repair layer must use only operations that are differentiable almost everywhere. {\optnet} \cite{amos2017optnet} proposes differentiable convex optimization problem as a layer, for which the gradients are calculated from the KKT conditions in backward pass.
+Under convex constraints, the convex projection problem \eqref{eq:opt-proj} can be appended as a repair layer, albeit at the cost of expensive training.
+State-of-the-art lightweight trainable repair layers typically employ a fixed number of iterative updates derived from classical optimization algorithms, such as {\dc} \cite{donti2021dc3} and {\pinet} \cite{grontas2025pinet}. {\dc} predicts an initial solution using a soft penalty formulation and moves it toward the feasible region via equality completion and gradient descent on the distance to feasibility. {\pinet} decomposes an affine feasible set as the intersection of two convex sets in lifted dimension and applies Douglas-Rachford algorithm, in which the computational efficiency is improved by restricting the framework to linear and box constraints.
+While iterative repair layers improve constraint satisfaction, backpropagation through these iterations requires intensive GPU memory.
+In contrast, {\hardnet} \cite{min2024hardnet} uses a closed-form repair layer that guarantees exact feasibility up to machine precision and enables efficient backpropagation, but {\hardnet} is limited to linear constraints and often produces suboptimal solutions.